robertorcosta/azure-docs.pt-br/articles/search/search-query-odata-collection-operators.md

     not rooms/any()

-Corresponder documentos em que para todas as salas `rooms/amenities` , o campo conterá " `rooms/baseRate` TV" e menor que 100:
+Corresponder documentos em que para todas as salas, o `rooms/amenities` campo conterá "TV" e `rooms/baseRate` menor que 100:

     rooms/all(room: room/amenities/any(a: a eq 'tv') and room/baseRate lt 100.0)